-We add white cheddar cheese to this comfort-food favorite making it seem more indulgent than it actually is at less than 300 calories per serving.
+We add white cheddar cheese to this comfort-food favorite making it seem more indulgent than it actually is at less than 300 calories per serving (no joke!).

 The ultimate crowd-pleaser, nachos were invented in 1943 by a maître d' in Piedras Negras, Mexico (just south of the Texas border).
 Ignacio "Nacho" Anaya, working a solo shift at the Victory Club restaurant, cobbled together a pile of tortilla chips topped with melted cheese and pickled jalapeños for a group of U.S. military wives in for a snack.
 His creation became hugely popular, paving the way for massive concession-stand revenues across America.

 These meatballs are made with onion, minced garlic, corn tortilla, egg, ground sirloin, and chipotle chile.

 Chili for a Crowd

 Making the most of supermarket convenience items gets this family favorite on the table in a flash.
 Precut matchstick carrots are easier to chop into small pieces quickly, and using prepared mashed potatoes for the topping is a good trick for when you don't have leftover mashed potatoes on hand.

 When we say easy, we mean easy.
 You don't even have to cook the noodles for this speedy yet impressive lasagna that always gets rave reviews.
 Lasagna is a family favorite, but this version is extra-special because it only requires 5 quick ingredients: ground beef, pasta sauce, lasagna noodles, ricotta cheese, and shredded mozzarella (we don’t count the water!).
 It’s rated 5 stars for a reason.
 Pro tip: Make a double batch: Enjoy one now and freeze one for a quick meal on a busy weeknight.